 Reason 1: Weather

 Whether you like it or not: Everyone blanks bass fishing with lures at some time.
-However, before we get into the reason for your failures I must say that what we are going to cover is from personal experience and just my opinion.
+However, before we get into the reason for your failures, I must say that what we will cover is from personal experience and just my opinion.
 Therefore, the scenario for your fishing location could be different from ours.
-However, our location we are not blessed with the greatest conditions but that’s the way It goes.
+However, our location is not blessed with the greatest conditions, but that’s how it goes.

 I have been fishing for many years and have tried all sorts of fishing.
-Fly fishing, boat fishing, carp fishing just to name a few.
+Fly fishing, boat fishing, carp fishing, just to name a few.
 But lure fishing for bass has to be the hardest and most frustrating out of the lot.
-I have had 15 blanks on the trot which is nothing to be proud of it was a bad time of the year for fishing in general.
-Ultimately, no one was catching it was just dead.
-The reason for this that adverse beast from the east that froze our land.
-That is going to bring us to the first reason for our 5 Reasons You May Not Be Catching Bass Lure Fishing.
+I have had 15 blanks on the trot, which is nothing to be proud of.
+It was a bad time of the year for fishing in general.
+Ultimately, no one was catching.
+It was just dead.
+The reason for this adverse beast from the east that froze our land.
+That will bring us to the first reason for our 5 Reasons You May Not Be Catching Bass Lure Fishing.

 Would you believe it?
-But at this present time 22-6-2020, we are being blessed with the best-sustained water clarity iv seen for years.
+But at this present time 22-6-2020, we are being blessed with the best sustained water clarity iv seen for years.
 Well, the main reason for this is the hot weather we have been having and the wind direction.
-The wind direction currently is South Westerly so the means the along the North coast where we live the wind direction is blowing from the land out to sea.
+The wind direction currently is South Westerly so this means that along the North coast where we live the wind direction is blowing from the land out to sea.
 This is great, but if the wind was to blow up then this would probably colour the water up.
 Then, ruin any chances of us catching any bass.
-Incidentally, this DO NOT MEAN YOUR’E NOT GOING TO CATCH it just decreases your chances.
+Incidentally, this DOESN’T MEAN YOUR’E NOT GOING TO CATCH it just decreases your chances.